 Indeed, an April 2013 article in Alcoholism: Clinical and Experimental Research found that large amounts of alcohol not only interfere with sleep quality, but also impede the restorative functions of sleep.
 Researchers said this is especially true for regular heavy-drinkers.

 What's more: When you have that glass (or two) of wine can affect your sleep quality, too.
-An August 2019 study published in Sleep found that consuming alcohol within four hours of bedtime resulted in fragmented zzzs.
+An August 2019 study in Sleep found that consuming alcohol within four hours of bedtime resulted in fragmented zzzs among African American adults.
 The researchers also discovered that nicotine use had a similar disruptive effect on sleep continuity when used in the same timeframe.

 The Fix: The solution to this one is easy: Decrease the amount and frequency of your alcohol and nicotine consumption, especially in the hours leading up to bedtime.